 Natural immune regulation

 Acupuncture is used to regulate the immune system alone.
+It’s deeply relaxing effect, along with the action on the central nervous system helps rebalance the body’s over- reactiveness.
 Its action can be complemented by use of medicinal mushrooms.

 Common mushrooms used to help Fertility disorders –